WHAT IS L-CARNITINE?

 WHEN TO TAKE L-CARNITINE?

-For best results, you should take anywhere from 1000-2000 mg of L-carnitine (1-2 caps) prior to engaging in intense exercise.
+For best results, you should take anywhere from 1000-2000 mg of L-carnitine (2-4 tablets) prior to engaging in intense exercise.
 Try to take it at least an hour before your workout to allow time for absorption.